-Question: Might this metric become obsolete because it doesn’t report values (e.g., no failures) for more than 4 weeks?
+Question: Might this metric become obsolete because it doesn’t report values (e.g., no failures)?

-http.failures, the metric becomes obsolete if no failures occurred for 4 weeks.
-In contrast, if you monitor
+http.failures, the metric becomes obsolete if no failures occurred for 2 weeks.
+To avoid this, you can monitor

 http.failures.count or wrap

 count around the

-http.failures metric, the metric is cumulative and does not become obsolete.
+http.failures metric, so that the metric is cumulative and does not become obsolete.

-The Wavefront UI allows you to include or exclude obsolete metrics in several places.
+The UI allows you to include or exclude obsolete metrics in several places.
 For alerts, you can select the Advanced check box Include Obsolete Metrics.

 As discussed above, it’s usually better to find a way to report values, for example by using a counter or delta counter, than to include obsolete metrics.